 What does this new Bill mean for schools?

 - This new Bill requires schools to notify a bullied victim’s parents of a bullying incident within 3 business days after the incident is reported

 - Requires schools to have procedures for reporting bullying incidents and must include anonymous reporting for students

 - Allows schools to expel students who engage in very serious bullying

 - Gives strong protections from civil or criminal liabilities for those who report criminal bulling to law enforcement officials

 - Includes new provisions in the law to promote mental health education

-- The role of school counsellors will be expanded to include mediating interpersonal conflicts among students, including accusations of bullying
+- The role of school counselors will be expanded to include mediating interpersonal conflicts among students, including accusations of bullying

 - Schools have a greater ability to investigate off campus bullying if they see it materialize in school, enabling schools and law enforcement agencies to collaborate on investigations.